XXIXSymposium

 «Nanophysics & Nanoelectronics»

-XXVIII Symposium “Nanophysics and Nanoelectronics”
+XXIX Symposium “Nanophysics and Nanoelectronics”

 During the Symposium, a competition of young scientists' works was also held.
 The winners of the competition are: